-Situational Leadership is a leadership style developed by Paul Hersey and Kenneth Blanchard in the late 1960s.
+Paul Hersey and Kenneth Blanchard developed Situational Leadership in the late 1960s.

-It emphasizes that effective leadership is not a one-size-fits-all approach but rather requires adapting one’s leadership style to the specific needs of the situation and the individuals being led.
+It emphasizes that effective leadership is not a one-size-fits-all approach but requires adapting one’s leadership style to the situation’s specific needs and the individuals being led.

-This guide will introduce you to the key concepts of Situational Leadership and provide practical tips for applying it in your leadership role.
+This guide will introduce you to the critical concepts of Situational Leadership and provide practical tips for applying it in your leadership role.

 1. Understanding Situational Leadership: